gitKearney/php7-from-scratch/README.md

 What will happen is changes to static files (CSS and Javascript) files won't be updated.
 Turning off _sendfile_ will cause Nginx to serve the file via a different method and the new file's changes will be displayed immediately.

 ## Development on Virtual Machines
-If you are developing on a virtual machine, like VirtualBox or Parallels and want to use this setup for development, heres how to set up the virtual machine.
+If you are developing on VirtualBox and want to use this setup for development, heres how to set up the virtual machine.

 Again, this will be for an Ubuntu server.
 We will mount a directory on your harddrive and sync it to a directory on the virtual machine.